 The aim of conscious sedation in the dental chair is to make you as comfortable as possible.
 We can relieve anxiety and reduce pain with the safe and effective administration of drugs.
 From laughing gas to sedatives, or conscious intravenous sedation administered by an anaesthetist, there is a cost-effective option available for patients that have severe dental anxiety or require very complex treatment.

 Sedative medication helps relax patients by slowing the action of the central nervous system.
-People remain aware of their surroundings, but are less responsive to external stimuli like the sound of the drill or the smell of materials.
+People remain aware of their surroundings but are less responsive to external stimuli like the sound of the drill or the smell of materials.
 This also reduces their sense of pain.

-- Inhalation sedation: nitrous oxide or 'laughing gas'
+- Inhalation sedation: nitrous oxide or 'laughing gas.'

 - Oral sedation

 Inhalation Conscious Sedation

 Commonly known as laughing gas, nitrous oxide is the most frequently used sedation method in dentistry.
 All bodily functions remain normal, and the person can breathe on their own.
 The patient will often fall asleep and experience some degree of amnesia about what happened during their dental appointment.
 Dentists have used inhalation sedation safely for many years.

 - Works well for mild to moderate anxiety.

 - Flexible duration can be used for any appointment.